smazurchuk/smazurchuk.github.io/_posts/2020-03-28-linear_dim_red.md

 ```
 ![plt](/assets/MI_vs_Corr_rotation.svg)

-As you might expect, correlations are more depedent on rotations of the underlying data whereas M.I. is a much more invariant measure.
+As you might expect, correlations have a natural depedence on basis you choose to represent your data in!
+However, M.I. is a much more invariant measure to the particular choice of basis.

 # Example 3: Dependent Uniform Processes
 There are other sorts of distributions we can look at for comparing our two metrics.
 A common example used to demonstrate the difference between correlation and dependence is a modified uniform distribution.
 We can create two completely dependent variables from a uniform distribution using the `abs()` function